Skip Punta Cana in the Dominican Republic. Head to Santo Domingo Instead.

 I wanted to be on a quiet beach, drinking beer and eating fried fish, so I opted for neither.
 Instead, I went to a small part of Playa Guayacanes, which is in between the other two.

 Since it was a Sunday, the beach was busy, but I didn't see any other tourists around.
 Rather, the beach was filled with extended families enjoying a weekend by the sea.
 Facilities were limited, but there was space on the sand and fresh fried fish.
 And that's all I really needed.

 A National Park Within the City

 If you need more time near (though not in) the water, visit Three Eyes National Park.

 Set within the city limits, this small urban park was created to protect a pristine underground river, divided by three main caves (hence the name).
 Although the Taíno people were well aware of its existence, this magical place remained a secret to the western world until 1912.

 The park is marked by a giant collapsed cave ceiling, which creates an entrance into the river and the smaller caves.
 With the sun, the azure water sparkles and becomes see-through.
 In the Dominican heat, the allure of the water becomes almost impossible to resist.

 Sadly (OK, thankfully), bathing and swimming were banned in the 1970s, so you're forced to stand there and fantasize about splashing into the cool, still river.

-You climb a few steps to inspect where it's coming from and are greeted by a secret cave, straight out of the Garden of Eden.
+You climb a few steps to inspect where it's coming from and are greeted by a secret cave, a hidden paradise.
 A large round hole replaces the ceiling, letting light in.
 Plants grow around the water and extend their hands up to the skies.
 Birds fly into the cave, filling it with the echo of their sweet songs.

 It's a sight so mesmerizing, that it's worth visiting the park just for it.